 Certain information contained in this MD&A constitutes "forward-looking information" within the meaning of applicable Canadian securities laws.
-Such forward-looking information may include, but is not limited to, information which reflects management's expectations regarding the Company's future growth, results of operations (including, without limitation to future production and capital expenditures), timing and content of upcoming work programs and exploration budgets, geological interpretations, receipt of property titles, and potential mineral recovery processes, performance (both operational and financial) and business prospects (including the timing and development of new deposits and the success of exploration activities) and opportunities.
-Often, this information includes words such as "plans", "expects" or "does not expect", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate" or "believes" or variations of such words and phrases or statements that certain actions, events or results "may", "could", "would", "might" or "will" be taken, occur or be achieved.
+Forward-looking information includes statements that relate to future events or the future activities or performance of the Company.
+All statements, other than statements of historical fact, are forward-looking statements.
+Forward-looking information may include, but is not limited to, information which reflects management's expectations regarding:

+- the Company's future growth and results of operations (including, without limitation to future production and capital expenditures); - the timing, costs and content of upcoming work programs and exploration budgets; - geological interpretations, receipt of property titles, and potential mineral recovery processes; - the Company's performance (both operational and financial) and business prospects (including the timing and development of new deposits and the success of exploration activities) and opportunities; - general business and economic conditions; and - the Company's ability to meet its financial obligations as they come due, and to be able to raise the necessary funds to continue operations.

+Often, forward-looking information is identified by words such as "plans", "expects" or "does not expect", "is expected", "budget", "scheduled", "estimates", "forecasts", "intends", "anticipates" or "does not anticipate" or "believes" or variations of such words and phrases or statements that certain actions, events or results "may",

+"could", "would", "might" or "will" be taken, occur or be achieved.
+Forward-looking information in this MD&A includes, but is not limited to, statements concerning:

-In making and providing the forward-looking information included in this MD&A the Company's assumptions may include among other things: (i) assumptions about the price of base metals; (ii) that there are no material delays in the optimization of operations at the exploration and evaluation assets; (iii) assumptions about operating budgets, costs and expenditures; (iv) assumptions about exploration and assay results, (v) assumptions about estimated drilling success rates and other prospects, (vi) assumptions about future production and recovery; (vii) that there is no unanticipated fluctuation in foreign exchange rates; and (viii) that there is no material deterioration in general economic conditions.
+In making and providing the forward-looking information included in this MD&A the Company's assumptions may include among other things: (i) assumptions about the price of base metals; (ii) that there are no material delays in the optimization of operations at the exploration and evaluation assets; (iii) assumptions about operating budgets, costs and expenditures; (iv) assumptions about exploration and assay results, (v) assumptions about estimated drilling success rates and other prospects, (vi) assumptions about future production and recovery; (vii) that there is no unanticipated fluctuation in foreign exchange rates; (viii) that there is no material deterioration in general economic conditions; (ix) assumptions about general business and economic conditions; and (x) assumptions about the timing of the receipt of regulatory and governmental approvals, permits and authorizations necessary to implement and carry on the Company's planned exploration.

 Although management believes that the assumptions made and the expectations represented by such information are reasonable, there can be no assurance that the forward-looking information will prove to be accurate.
 By its nature, forward-looking information is based on assumptions and involves known and unknown risks, uncertainties and other factors that may cause the Company's actual results, performance or achievements, or results, to be materially different from future results, performance or achievements expressed or implied by such forward-looking information.
-Such risks, uncertainties and other factors include among other things the following: (i) decreases in the price of base metals; (ii) the risk that the Company will continue to have negative operating cash flow; (iii) the risk that additional financing will not be obtained as and when required; (iv) material increases in operating costs; (v) adverse fluctuations in foreign exchange rates; (vi) environmental risks and changes in environmental legislation; (vii) the COVID-19 pandemic; (viii) mining industry risks and hazards, (ix) environmental risks and hazards, (x) economic and political events affecting metal supply and demand, and (xii) uncertainty as to calculation of mineral reserves and resources, and (xiii) risks associated with contractual counterparties, including as a result of any disputes with such counterparties.
+Such risks, uncertainties and other factors include among other things the following: (i) decreases in the price of base metals; (ii) the risk that the Company will continue to have negative operating cash flow; (iii) the risk that additional financing will not be obtained as and when required; (iv) material increases in operating costs; (v) adverse fluctuations in foreign exchange rates; (vi) environmental risks and hazards and changes in environmental legislation; (vii) the COVID-19 pandemic; (viii) mining industry risks and hazards, (ix) economic and political events affecting metal supply and demand, (x) uncertainty as to calculation of mineral reserves and resources, and (xi) risks associated fulfilling contractual and/or legislative obligations, (xii) risks associates with contractual counterparties, including as a result of any disputes with such counterparties.